unional/karma-systemjs-sample/README.md

-# Karma-jspm-sample
+# Karma-systemjs-sample
-This is a sample project for [karma-jspm](https://github.com/Workiva/karma-jspm)
+This is a sample project for [karma-systemjs](https://github.com/rolaveric/karma-systemjs)

-# What you need (for each sample, using *basic* as an example)
+# What you need (for each sample, using *side-by-side* as an example)
-	cd basic
+	cd side-by-side
 	npm -g i jspm@beta
 	npm -g i karma-cli
 	npm install